-Annalissa Vicencio is a doctoral student in the Rehabilitation Sciences PhD program at NYU Steinhardt, where she also completed her MA in Music Therapy.
+Annalissa Vicencio is a Rehabilitation Sciences PhD student.
+Prior to that, she completed her MA in Music Therapy at NYU Steinhardt.
 She completed her BA in Biology - Neuroscience from Manhattanville College.
 As a native Bronxite, she is honored to serve her home community as a Licensed Creative Arts Therapist (LCAT) and Music Therapist – Board Certified (MT-BC) frontline worker at the Children’s Hospital at Montefiore (CHAM), and previously the Acute Inpatient Adult Psychiatric Unit at Montefiore’s Wakefield Campus.
 Annalissa holds advanced training certificates in Austin Vocal Psychotherapy, Neurologic Music Therapy, the Bonny Method of Guided Imagery and Music – Level 1, and Music Together.
 Annalissa’s clinical work at CHAM during the COVID-19 pandemic was featured on News 12.

 With speech-language pathologist Ann Clifford, Annalissa spearheaded and co-facilitates the Montefiore Melodies Community Choir for those with a history of stroke or neurologic illness, their caregivers, staff, and the community at large.
 Annalissa’s main doctoral research topic centers on the impact of group and/or choral singing in communication disorders, and more specifically, how community music therapy singing groups in collaboration with speech and language pathology can serve the needs of those with nonfluent Broca’s aphasia following stroke.